Transportation & Land Use

 Transportation makes nearly a third of New Bedford’s greenhouse gas emissions.
-Trucks—fueled by both gasoline and diesel fuel—account for the largest portion of the city’s transportation emissions followed by passenger vehicles.
+Passenger vehicles account for the largest portion of the city’s transportation emissions followed by light-duty trucks.

 New Bedford is committed to reduce the greenhouse gas emissions coming from the municipal transportation sector by 50% by 2030.
+Currently, 12% of municipal emissions come from the transportation sector (Source: 2019 data presented in the 2023 GHG Inventory Update).
 The City is working to green the municipal fleet by exploring clean fuel, transitioning to electric vehicles, and supporting anti-idling laws.
 As of 2018, there were 23 electric vehicles in the municipal fleet.

 How New Bedford Gets Around

 The US Census Journey to Work Survey covers the mode of travel people use to get to and from work each day.
-Not surprisingly, driving alone is most common with many New Bedford residents carpooling and these percentages have been fairly consistent.
+Not surprisingly, driving alone is most common with many New Bedford residents carpooling in 2021.